kthohr/optim/README.md

 ``` bash
 export ARMA_INCLUDE_PATH=/path/to/armadillo
 ```
-Otherwise the build script will download the required files from the Armadillo GitHub repository.
+Otherwise the build script will download the required files from the Armadillo GitLab repository.

 ## Examples